sielerjm/michaelsielerblog/posts/SciWr_W1U1v1.rst

 Scientific Writing Coursera Course: Week 1
 ==========================================

-To improve my scientific writing skills, I've enrolled in a `Coursera course <https://www.coursera.org/learn/sciwrite/home/welcome>`_ taught by Dr. Dr. Kristin Sainani.
+To improve my scientific writing skills, I've enrolled in a `Coursera course <https://www.coursera.org/learn/sciwrite/home/welcome>`_ taught by Dr. Kristin Sainani.

 I'll be sharing my notes, thoughts and writing exercises in a series of blog posts.